A Passion for Culture

 Children’s Global Village

 The Plano International Festival is a great learning experience for the whole family.
 The Children’s Global Village has hands-on activities for kids, offered free of charge.
-The 2017 Festival had a focus on STEAM, promoting Science, Technology, Engineering, Art and Math.
-Children are also encouraged to complete their Festival Passport by visiting booths from representing different countries.
+Children are also encouraged to complete their Festival Passport by visiting booths representing different countries.

 Global Events Stage

-The performance stage played a central role throughout the day, hosting the opening and closing ceremonies, a global fashion show, and a wide array of performances.
-Highlights included a mass U.S. Naturalization Ceremony, and a performance by the acclaimed Dallas Black Dance Academy.
+The performance stage plays a central role throughout the day, hosting the opening and closing ceremonies, a global fashion show, and a wide array of performances.
+Past highlights have included a mass U.S. Naturalization Ceremony, and a performance by the acclaimed Dallas Black Dance Academy.

 Eats

-This is one area of the festival that was disappointing.
+Yes, food is generally available, but this is one area of the festival that has been disappointing.
 We were hoping for an opportunity to sample foods from around the world.
 Dallas is home to restaurants of every flavor and from every corner of the globe, so our hopes were high.
 Instead, we found that most American of traditions, Food Trucks.
 Sadly, it wasn’t even a good showing of trucks.
-Given the impressive Food Truck industry in North Texas, the options were limited.
+Given the impressive Food Truck industry in North Texas, the options at the festival were limited.
+However, a quick look through Yelp will give you dozens of ethnic options around Plano.

 While You’re There